Ehsan Jami: Career

 On 4 August 2007, Jami was attacked in his hometown Voorburg by three men.
 The attack is widely believed to be linked to his activities for the committee.
 The national anti-terrorism coordinator's office, the public prosecution department and the police decided during a meeting on 6 August that "additional measures" were necessary for the protection of Jami who has subsequently received extra security.

 In September 2007, he penned an op-ed together with PVV politician Geert Wilders for the Dutch daily Volkskrant, likening the threat of Islam to the rise of Adolf Hitler's National Socialism in the 1930s.
 It was a response to National Antiterrorism Coordinator Tjibbe Joustra's remarks in Algemeen Dagblad, who criticized the tone used by some people in the discussion about Islam.

 On October 4, 2007, Jami announced that he was working on a film project due to be released in February 2008 which he felt could be comparable in terms of controversy to the Jyllands-Posten Muhammad cartoons controversy.
 On 31 March 2008 he cancelled this project after being urged to do so by Dutch Minister of Justice Ernst Hirsch Ballin and threats from Iran.

 However, after months of deliberation, Jami again decided to release the film.
 The short film was released on 9 December 2008.
 The announcement was followed by calls from European Islamic organizations for boycott of Dutch products.
 Dutch Premier Jan Peter Balkenende issued an apology for Jami's film.

 After expressing strong opinions against Islam, strong criticism of the PvdA, and comparing the Islamic Prophet Muhammad with Adolf Hitler, he was asked to give up his council membership as part of the PvdA.
 By refusing to resign and continuing as an independent member, he lost his membership of PvdA.

-Jami was allegedly cited in the writings of Anders Behring Breivik.
+Jami was allegedly mentioned in the writings of Anders Behring Breivik.

 Jami has been on the Advisory Board of the International Free Press Society, a key component of the international counter-jihad network.

 In 2009, Geert Wilders announced that Jami had become part of the Party for Freedom.
 During the 2018 Dutch municipal elections, Jami was elected to Rotterdam council as a member of the Livable Rotterdam party.

-Criticism

-Co-founder Berrada quit the committee in June 2007 because she felt Jami acts too aggressively towards the entire religion of Islam, stating: "I don't wish to confront Islam itself.
-I only want to spread the message that Muslims should be allowed to leave Islam behind without being threatened".